libhal/libhal.github.io/mkdocs/user_guide/fundamentals.md

 ### Multi-Interface Support

-Many Concrete Drivers can actually support multiple interfaces at once.
+Many concrete drivers have the capability to support multiple interfaces at once.
 For example, a driver for the RMD-X6 smart motor can act as a servo, a motor, a temperature sensor (for itself), a voltage sensor (for the bus it is connected to), a current sensor (for how much current it's consuming), and a rotation sensor (for its output shaft's position).
 To create these drivers from the concrete driver, an adaptor class must be used.
-These adaptor classes take the concrete class and use its methods in order to implement the interface APIs.
+These adaptor classes take a reference to the concrete class and use its methods in order to implement the interface APIs.

+Multi-inheritance MUST NEVER BE USED TO ACHIEVE THIS.
+This has to do with how multi-inheritance of polymorphic types effects the vtable of a type and how the interfaces put additional requirements on the exposed APIs of a clas.

-### Adaptor Factory Functions
+#### Adaptor Factory Functions

 In libhal, there is a common language policy for adaptors.
 To create them you must call a factory function called `make_<name of interface>()` and it will